Loading...

 Hypotenuse multiplied by cosine of angle theta will give you the adjacent.

-So if we've got this right-angled triangle here, which of the trigonometric functions can we use to calculate the value of x?
+So if we've got this right-angled triangle here, which of the trigonometric functions can we use to calculate the value of X?
 Jacob says he can see that sine would work.

-And we just saw that we know that the sine is the multiplier between the opposite and the hypotenuse on a right-angled triangle.
+The six centimetres is the opposite to the 58 degree angle, and X is the hypotenuse, and we just saw that we know that the sine is the multiplier between the opposite and the hypotenuse on a right-angled triangle.

-Andeep says, "No, it's cosine.
+Andeep says no, it's cosine.

-The 6 centimetres is the adjacent to the 90 and the 32 degree angles and x is the hypotenuse."
-And we know that cosine is the multiplier between the adjacent and the hypotenuse.
+The six centimetres is the adjacent to the 90 and the 32 degree angles, and X is the hypotenuse.

 So who do you agree with?
-Well, they're both correct.
+Well, they're both correct, they've just chosen to use a different focus angle.

 So remember that when we label our edges opposite and adjacent, it does depend on that focus angle.

-So here's Jacob's working out using the sine function, that sine 58 degrees is equal to 6 divided by x.
+That sine 58 degrees is equal to 6 divided by X.

-So rearranging that, that means that x is equal to 6 divided by sine of 58, which gives him 7.
+So rearranging that, that means that X is equal to 6 divided by sine of 58, which gives him 7.

 1 centimetres to one decimal place.

-And x is the hypotenuse, which is the longest edge, and 7.
+And X is the hypotenuse, which is the longest edge, and 7.

 Andeep's working is very similar except from using the cosine function with the angle of 32 degrees.